-CO-006-55 🔳
+CO-006-55 Duration: 2.5 hours

 Telling Your Story Online

 Whether you're building solidarity for a job action, working to engage your members over the long haul, running a campaign focused on the community or just building and maintaining relationships, your union's story is one of your most powerful assets.
 This session will cover how to construct a story that motivates people to participate, using online tools available to all local unions.